 More details of forthcoming QED Seminars coming very soon!

 Previous QED Seminars:

-2017 - 18 Seminar series:
+2017 - 18 Seminar series

 Contract Cheating within HE

-2016 - 17 Seminar series:
+2016 - 17 Seminar series

 The Spring 2017 Seminar series event was led by Professor Sue Bloxham.
 Sue delivered a

-TED talk exploring staff and students understanding of academic judgement.
+workshop addressing Authentic Assessment and a seminar exploring staff and students understanding of academic judgement.